 An interesting building with a replica of a dugout canoe over the entrance caught our eye while driving through town.
 The Elwha Klallam Heritage Center is beautifully designed, and was inspired by the structure of traditional longhouses.
 Inside are small but well-done displays of ancient tribal artifacts and contemporary Native American artwork.

 There’s also an excellent exhibit on the Elwha River, part of the ancestral lands of the Lower Elwha Klallam tribe.
 The river has recently been freed from a century of dams that wiped out the salmon runs and severely affected the tribal culture and economy.
 After the removal of the dams in 2012 and 2014, the salmon immediately started to return.
-It’s nothing short of miraculous; to have this opportunity to start over and to right something that was an environmental and cultural disaster.

 Oh!
 And the farmers’ market.
 There’s a small, but very good farmers’ market on Saturday mornings in downtown Port Angeles.
 We came away with pastured eggs, smoked salmon, enormous bunches of organic kale and salad greens, grass fed local beef, and more.
-There’s a first-rate natural foods store in Port A as well (Country Aire Natural Foods) where we found everything we needed to restock after our previous week in the wilds of Olympic National Park.
+There’s a first-rate natural foods store in Port Angeles as well (Country Aire Natural Foods) where we found everything we needed to restock after our previous week in the wilds of Olympic National Park.

-About the campground: You will not be alone here.
+You will not be alone here.
 Locals love Salt Creek Recreation Area, and book far ahead for their favorite spots.
 But despite the popularity, it doesn’t feel crowded or crazy.
 The RV section is arranged in tiers, offering good views for everyone.

 The front row is first-come, first-served, which is great if you don’t want to plan ahead.
 That’s where we stayed on our first visit to the park.
 This time I booked in advance, and we discovered that we prefer the upper tier.
 The sites seem to be further apart, and feel more private because they back up to a huge open field.